marcialsoto/kidstore/wp-content/plugins/mailchimp-for-wp/readme.txt

 8. **Pro only:** Create your own CSS styles with the form designer in the Pro version.

 == Changelog ==

+= 2.2 - December 9, 2014 =

+**Fixes**

+- "Select at least one list" notice appearing when unselecting any MailChimp list in Form settings
+- If an error occurs, textareas will no longer lose their value

+**Improvements**

+- Improved the way form submissions are handled
+- Minor code & documentation improvements
+- Updated Dutch, French, Portugese and Spanish translations

+**Additions**

+- Added sign-up checkbox integration for [WooCommerce](https://wordpress.org/plugins/woocommerce/) checkout.
+- Added sign-up checkbox integration for [Easy Digital Downloads](https://wordpress.org/plugins/easy-digital-downloads/) checkout.
+- The entered email will now be appended to the URL when redirecting to another page

+= 2.1.7 - December 1, 2014 =

+**Fixes**

+- Fixes onclick event in older versions of IE, props [Simon Schick](https://github.com/SimonSimCity)

+**Improvements**

+- Updated Dutch, French, Hungarian, Italian, Norwegian, Swedish and Taiwanese translations.
+- Some textual improvements.

+**Additions**

+- {email} shortcode to use in form mark-up.

+= 2.1.6 - November 18, 2014 =

+**Fixes**

+- Notice in `class-widget.php` when widget options are never saved.

+**Improvements**

+- Added some missing gettext calls so strings can be translated.
+- Updated translations

 = 2.1.5 - October 13, 2014 =